danielsogl/doc/tutorial/README.md

     You should see "✔ Succesfully compiled input to vcl.css" in the terminal if everything is fine.

+5. Open the `index.html` to see the results.
+You can also run `npm start` to open it in your default browser.

 ## Styling a Web Page with the VCL